Henry Hill: Early life

-Henry Hill Jr. was born on June 11, 1943, in the New York City borough of Manhattan to Henry Hill Sr., an Irish-American electrician, and Carmela Costa, an Italian immigrant of Sicilian descent.
-Hill claimed in the book Wiseguy that his father had emigrated from Ireland at age 12 after the death of Hill's grandfather.
-The working-class family, consisting of Henry and his seven siblings, grew up in Brownsville, a working-class neighborhood of Brooklyn.
+Henry Hill Jr. was born on June 11, 1943, in the New York City borough of Manhattan to Henry Hill Sr., an Irish-American electrician, and Carmela Costa, a Sicilian immigrant.
+Hill recounted in the book Wiseguy that his father had emigrated from Ireland at age 12 after the death of the elder Hill's father.
+The family, consisting of Henry and his seven siblings, resided in Brownsville, a working-class neighborhood of Brooklyn.
 Hill was dyslexic and performed poorly at school.

 From an early age, Hill admired the local mobsters who socialized at a dispatch cabstand across the street from his home, a group that included Paul Vario, a caporegime (captain) in the Lucchese crime family.
 In 1955, when he was eleven years old, Hill wandered into the cabstand looking for a part-time after-school job.
 In his early teens, Hill began running errands for patrons at the cabstand and Vario's other front businesses.
 It was in this capacity that 13-year-old Hill first met notorious hijacker and Lucchese family associate James "Jimmy the Gent" Burke in 1956.
 Hill served drinks and sandwiches at a card game and was dazzled by Burke's openhanded tipping: "He was sawbucking me to death.
 Twenty here.
 Twenty there.
 He wasn't like anyone else I had ever met."

-The following year, Vario's younger brother, Vito "Tuddy" Vario, and his son, Lenny Vario, presented Hill with a highly sought-after union card in the bricklayers' local.
+The following year, Vario's younger brother, Vito "Tuddy" Vario, and his son, Lenny Vario, presented Hill with a highly sought-after position in a bricklayers' union.
 Hill would be a "no show" and put on a building contractor's construction payroll, guaranteeing him a weekly salary of $190.
-This didn't mean Hill would get or keep all the money every week; he received a portion, while the rest was kept and divided among the Vario crew.
+Hill received a portion of this salary and the rest was divided among Vario and his associates.
 The card also allowed Hill to facilitate the pickup of daily policy bets and loan payments to Vario from local construction sites.
 Once Hill had this "legitimate" job, he dropped out of high school and began working exclusively for the Varios.

 Hill's first encounter with arson occurred when a rival cabstand opened just around the corner from Paul Vario's.
-The competing company's owner was from Alabama, new to New York City.
-Sometime after midnight, Tuddy and Hill drove to the rival cabstand with a drum full of gasoline in the backseat of Tuddy's car.
-Hill smashed the cab windows and filled them with gasoline-soaked newspapers, then tossed in lit matchbooks.
+The competing company's owner was from Alabama and new to New York City.
+Sometime after midnight, Tuddy and Hill drove to the rival cabstand with a drum of gasoline in the backseat of Tuddy's car.
+Hill smashed the cab windows and filled them with gasoline-soaked newspapers and set them on fire.